madphysicist/imprint/doc/reference/plugin_api.rst

 :ref:`xml-spec-tags-figure`, :ref:`xml-spec-tags-table` or
 :ref:`xml-spec-tags-string` placeholder tag in the :ref:`configuration-xml`.
 The exact class name (including package) is searched for the handler.
-If not found, a prefix of ``imprint.handlers`` is prepended to the nominal package name.
+If not found, a prefix of :mod:`imprint.handlers` is prepended to the nominal package name.

-.. todo:: Make sure ``imprint.handlers`` is really a thing.

 The handler can be overridden in the :ref:`plugins-data-configuration` dictionary.
 Normally, all configuration keys are interpreted directly by the